Elvis Presley Enterprises

 Elvis Presley Enterprises, Inc. (EPE) is a corporate entity created by "The Elvis Presley Trust" to conduct business and manage its assets, including Graceland.
-EPE's business extends far beyond the Graceland operation, however, and includes worldwide licensing of Elvis-related products and ventures, the development of Elvis-related music, film, video, television and stage productions, the ongoing development of EPE's Internet presence, the management of significant music publishing assets, and more.
+EPE's business extends far beyond the Graceland operation, and includes worldwide licensing of Elvis-related products and ventures, the development of Elvis-related music, film, video, television and stage productions, the ongoing development of EPE's Internet presence and the management of significant music publishing assets.

 Origins

-After Elvis Presley's death from polypharmacy on August 16, 1977 at Graceland, his will appointed his father, Vernon Presley, as executor and trustee.
+After Elvis Presley's death from cardiac arrhythmia and heart failure on August 16, 1977, at Graceland, his will appointed his father, Vernon Presley, as executor and trustee.
 The beneficiaries of the trust were Vernon, Elvis' grandmother Minnie Mae Presley, and his nine-year-old daughter Lisa Marie Presley.
-After Vernon's death in 1979, Elvis' ex-wife Priscilla Presley, as Lisa Marie's legal guardian, began co-managing the trust along with the National Bank of Commerce in Memphis, which was the bank Elvis and Vernon had done business with, and Joseph Hanks, who had been Elvis and Vernon's accountant for a number of years, and formed EPE in 1979.
-With Minnie Mae's passing in 1980, Lisa Marie became the only surviving beneficiary named in Elvis's will.
+After Vernon's death in 1979, Elvis' ex-wife Priscilla Presley was named as one of three trustees by his will with the National Bank of Commerce in Memphis, which was the bank Elvis and Vernon had done business with, and Joseph Hanks, who had been Elvis and Vernon's accountant for a number of years.
+EPE was formally set up by Priscilla in 1979.
+With Minnie Mae's death in 1980, Lisa Marie became the last surviving beneficiary named in Elvis's will; she too died in 2023.